How To Wash White Clothes

 At the same time, don't use more detergent than the instructions recommend, either.
 Too much detergent can lead to a filmy buildup on clothes that attracts more dirt.

-To be on the safe side, a detergent with a bleach alternative can make it easier to keep white clothes white.
+To be on the safe side, a detergent with a bleach alternative can help keep white clothes white.

 Wash in the Warmest Water Safe for the Fabric